ysBach/SNU_AOclass/Assignments/HW-master_calibration_01.md

 3. See the statistics of bias by ``yfu.give_stats(mbias)``.
 You may see the doc by ``yfu.give_stats?`` from python.
 What is the rough average value of bias?

 4. For dark, story gets a bit complicated.
 You have to make master dark **for each exposure time**.
 First, find out what exposure times were used for dark (unique elements of EXPTIME of dark frames).
-Then combine each darks. **Then we have to subtract bias**.
+Then combine dark frames in each of the specific exposure time. **Then we have to subtract bias**.
+Make master dark frame ``mdark_<EXPTIME:.1f>.fits``  in ``CALDIR`` for all the exposure times.

    ```python
    dark_summary = summary[(summary["OBJECT"]=="Dark")]